vladkluev/CodeThroughArt/README.md

 In this lesson we will start using the computer to make decisions which will affect the drawing we create.

+### Day 4: Functions

+In this lesson we will learn how to make our code cleaner and more reusable.
+We will do this by combining the projects from the last three assignments and making them more configurable.

+### Day 5: Loops

+In this lesson we will learn how to use loops by creating a function which paints gradients.

-### Day 4: TBD, this is still a work in progress and will be updated as we hone the curriculum
+### Day 6: TBD, this is still a work in progress and will be updated as we hone the curriculum